influxdata/docs-v2/content/telegraf/v1.15/concepts/aggregator_processor_plugins.md

 ---
 title: Telegraf aggregator and processor plugins
-description: Use Telegraf aggregator and processor plugins to aggregate and process data between the input plugins and output plugins.
+description: Aggregator and processor plugins work between the input plugins and output plugins to aggregate and process metrics in Telegraf.
 menu:
   telegraf_1_15:
     name: Aggregator and processor plugins